ReverseControl/MuchPIR/README.md

 docker exec -ti <container-name> bash
 ```

-Now we are inside the container that is running the postgres server.
-By default you will enter in the
-right directory to run:
+By default you will enter in the right directory to run:

 ```
 psql -U postgres -d testdb -f ./load_data.sql